Thomas of Erfurt

 Some copies of De modis significandi attribute the work to an early fourteenth-century English cleric named Thomas of Occam, but scholars have been skeptical about this because it occurs in just a handful fifteenth-century manuscripts.
 The vast majority of the manuscript evidence, and all of the earliest witnesses, refer to its author as Thomas of Erfurt.

 Six works have been attributed to Thomas of Erfurt.
 In addition to the aforementioned grammatical treatise, whose full title is Tractatus de modis significandi seu Grammatica speculativa (ed.
-Bursill-Hall 1972), there are four short expositiones, or literal commentaries: on Porphyry's Isagoge, Aristotle's Categories, Aristotle's De interpretatione, and the anonymous Liber sex principiorum (Book of Six Principles).
+Bursill-Hall 1972), there are four short expositiones, or literal commentaries: on Porphyry’s Isagoge, Aristotle’s Categories, Aristotle’s De interpretatione, and the anonymous Liber sex principiorum (Book of Six Principles).
 Finally, there is a very brief work of mnemonic verses for teaching grammar to schoolboys, Commentarius in carmen ‘Fundamentum puerorum’ (ed.
 Gansiniec 1960), although its editor believes that it is actually an anonymous abridgement of De modis significandi.
-In any case, Thomas's entire reputation derives from De modis significandi, which remains his only work to have been studied in any detail.
+In any case, Thomas’s reputation derives from De modis significandi, which remains his only work to have been studied in detail.

 De modis significandi proved to be so popular that it became the standard (and later, the representative) text for the Modist tradition (see next section), surviving in over 40 fourteenth- and fifteenth-century manuscripts.
 A printed edition appeared in the late fifteenth century that was reprinted a remarkable 11 times before its ‘definitive’ reprinting in Luke Wadding’s 1639 edition of the complete works of Duns Scotus.